 Once you capture your process maps, you need to ensure you not only maintain them to keep them up-to-date but also improve them incrementally to ensure you maximize the advantages your process maps can give you.

-Top 3 advantages of process mapping
+Top 3 benefits of process mapping

 - Capturing processes in a graphical representation can lead to a unified understanding inside of an organization.
 This not only adds transparency to what provides value but also enables people to build a common vocabulary.
 Overall individual contributors as well as leaders can align and focus on goals more clearly.